openworm/OpenWorm/README.md

 To Install:

 1. Install [Docker](http://docker.com) on your system.
-2. If your sistem does not have enough free space, you can use an external hard disk.
+2. If your system does not have enough free space, you can use an external hard disk.
 The location for image storage can be specified in the [Advanced Tab](https://forums.docker.com/t/change-docker-image-directory-for-mac/18891/15) in Preferences.